 Following an idea for bio-solar hydrogen production, I completed a Ph.D. in Biological and Ecological Engineering at Oregon State University in 2014.
 Though my work redesigning the metabolic pathways of cyanobacteria to convert sunlight to hydrogen energy was largely a success from an academic perspective, I began to question the cultural mythology that new technology will bring a shiny future of space travel and unlimited energy.
 I wasn’t sure that I wished to inhabit that future, even if it were possible.
 Caught in an artificial world of pipettes, sterile hoods, and centrifuges, growing re-engineered cells under fluorescent lights, I wished to return to working alongside the myriad creations of three billion years of evolution.

-Since 2014 I have worked for Wild Garden Seed, an organic vegetable and flower seed company driven by the passion and plant-breeding creativity of owners Frank and Karen Morton.
+From 2014-2022 I worked for Wild Garden Seed, an organic vegetable and flower seed company driven by the passion and plant-breeding creativity of owners Frank and Karen Morton.
 Many of the designs offered here were created to solve problems and increase efficiency in the Wild Garden operation.
+From 2023 to early 2025 I worked for Adaptive Seeds, and I am currently employed by Ten Rivers Food Web working on buying club and local food distribution efforts.